By Baitao, Yueyi, Jingzhou, Hongcheng, Yingzhi, and Kante

 This year, we have already seen such a trend.
 Technology behemoths have launched their own gesture recognition products.
 Among them, Google provided gesture interactions on its mobile phones and smart speakers.
-Huawei launched gesture control on its flagship mobile phone, Mate30.
 Apple has submitted a patent regarding the application of gestures on smart speakers.
 Indeed, gestures are the most natural method of human-computer interaction.
 Now, imagine the following scenarios:

 In a word, you are the only interface you need.

 We belong to the Tmall Genie M laboratory, which is mainly responsible for the visual algorithms of Tmall Genie.
 Our main research direction is visual algorithms for human-computer interaction, including gesture recognition, body recognition, and multi-modal visual speech interaction.